Community-Blueprint-Development/webs-minimal-theme/pages/donate.md

 - Gym for recreation
 - Computer lab

-Please visit Community Blueprint Development Foundation, Inc.‘s website at www.communityblueprintdevelopment.org to pledge your support.
+Please email Community Blueprint Development Foundation, Inc.‘s website at communityblueprintdevelopment@gmail.com for instructions to pledge your support.